 Temper tantrums are a normal and very common part of growing up.
 Ignore those eye-rolling critics.
 Your child’s extreme display of kicking, screaming, and crying is not a bad rap on your parenting skills.
-Viewed another way, tantrums can even offer a great “parenting moment” to help your child learn to deal with strong emotions.
+Viewed another way, tantrums can offer a great “parenting moment” to help your child learn to deal with strong emotions.
 So, stay calm and stay close.
 Your child needs you to be there.

 Gottman, J., & Talaris Research Institute.
 (2004).
 What am I feeling?
 Seattle, WA: Parenting Press.